OpenVnmrJ/Documentation/Contributing.md

 `git merge --no-ff development`

 ## delete your feature branch ##
-Delete your feature bracnh once done with it
+Delete your feature branch once done with it
 On your fork on github
 `git push origin --delete <branch-name>`
 In your local repository